textileio/papers/draft.md

 : An Event containing a mapping of Log IDs to Key Sets, which can be used to join a Thread.
 Threads backed by an ACL ([@sec:AccessControl]) will also include the current ACL for the Thread in an Invite.
-This enables Peers to invite others to only read or follow a Thread, instead of becoming a new Log Writer.
+This enables Peers to invite others to only read or replicate a Thread, instead of becoming a new Log Writer.
 Invites are sent directly to invitees, and added to a Log as a "regular" Event.

 Key Set